Nico Hoerner Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the first-ranked team ERA among all league pitching staffs (3.73).
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the fourth-best in MLB.

-- Blue Jays pitchers combine to allow 142 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- The Blue Jays have a 3.74 team ERA that ranks second among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.